 A self-driving motorcycle wouldn’t make much sense, but the industry is starting to adopt some safety technology from cars.

 The first car with adaptive cruise control was the 1994 Mitsubishi Diamante.
-So why has it taken more than 25 years for the feature to appear on motorcycles?
-There were technical and ergonomic challenges, for starters, and some motorcyclists view it as a technological nanny or even an additional danger.
+So why has it taken over 25 years for the feature to appear on motorcycles?
+For starters, there were technical and ergonomic challenges, and some motorcyclists view it as a technological nanny or even an additional danger.
 The feature is now familiar to many car drivers, but it represents a quantum change in the advanced rider assistance systems available on bikes.
-For the first time, motorcycles now invite riders to turn both throttle control and braking over to an onboard computer.
+For the first time, motorcycles invite riders to turn both throttle control and braking to an onboard computer.

 In October, Ducati announced that its 2021 V4 S model would come with adaptive cruise control.
 A week later, BMW announced that the feature would be available on its coming R1250RT.
 Next spring, riders will be able to let these motorcycles: